anup-itale/sentiment/README.md

-# sentiment
+# sentiment-analysis
-Sentiment analysis of financial news
+Sentiment analysis using NLP and dictionaries